 Clickfor a look on how Inlays and onlays work.

-Dentistry for children
+Dentistry for kids in Singapore

-It’s important to instill good oral hygiene practices into your children from a young age.
+It’s important to instil good oral hygiene practices into your children from a young age.
 Baby teeth are important for eating, chewing and speaking.
 More importantly, they hold the space for the permanent teeth that are already growing under the gums so it is important to take good care of them.

 Believe it or not, many adults are still scared of the dentist.
 At the Orthodontic Clinic, we create a fun environment for the children.
 Kids can watch their favourite cartoon while having their teeth cleaned.
 Our gentle and caring dentists will make your child feel right at home, they will be excited to come back again next time!